GeorginaCarlisle/inspiring-young-writers/README.md

 [Register New Users with Django Custom User by CodingWithMitch](https://www.youtube.com/watch?v=sbCd52JiCU4) - Youtube tutorial followed and adapted in order to create NewUserForm and signup.html and associated view.

+[Login and Logout with Django by CodingWithMitch](https://www.youtube.com/watch?v=5qhlDC_bQsA) - Youtube tutorial followed and adapted in order to create LoginForm and associated view.

 ### Images